alexwlchan/scripts/macos/README.md

         "description": "prints the current Focus mode"
     },
     {
+        "usage": "get_frontmost_window_title [APP_NAME]",
+        "description": "prints the title of the frontmost window in the named app.
+This is particularly useful when working with apps that don't support AppleScript."
+    },
+    {
         "name": "get_live_text [image]",
         "description": "get OCR'd text for a single image using Live Text" },